pranayvwork/coffee-shop-recipes/hot-beverages/caffe-latte.md

 ### Step 2

 - Stir in optional sweetener.
+Be careful no to spill.

 ### Step 3